 The EC042A5C-SS Microwave Oven with Convection Function is one such example.
 In addition to the array of features offered, its stunning stainless steel design means it also adds a touch of class to any kitchen.

-It has a respectable maximum power output of 1000 watts which should be sufficient for almost all cooking scenarios.
+It has a good maximum power output of 1000 watts which should be sufficient for almost all cooking scenarios.
 With an interior of 1.5 cubic feet, it certainly has a sufficiently sized interior for larger items to be cooked in it, such as whole chickens or pots of stew.

 With the convection cooking options, the range of cooking possibilities becomes even greater.
 With these, you have 4 auto bake menus and 4 auto roast menus.
 This expands the foods you can cook using this Toshiba microwave oven to include muffins, french fries, cookies, turkey breast, and beef roasts, to name but a few.

-This Toshiba convection microwave is rust and scratch-resistant so it should stay as good as new for the lifetime of the oven.
+This Toshiba convection microwave is rust and scratch-resistant, so it should stay as good as new for the lifetime of the oven.

 The final feature we wish to point out is Toshiba's 'Echo-Mode.'
-You can select this when the microwave oven is on standby and it will reduce its power consumption by 50%.
-Not only does this lower your power costs but it helps you do your bit for the environment too.
+You can select this when the microwave oven is on standby, and it will reduce its power consumption by 50%.
+Not only does this lower your power costs, but it helps you do your bit for the environment too.

 The warranty is for one year.